A guide to the best attractions, sights, and most beautiful places in Tenerife North

 Did you know that the gastronomy and eating culture in North Tenerife varies from the South?

-Even though the Papa Arrugadas con Mojo are popular all over the island, North Tenerife has several traditional dishes that can hardly be found in the south.
+Even though the Papa Arrugadas con Mojo is popular all over the island, North Tenerife has several traditional dishes that can hardly be found in the south.

 Some of the must-try dishes in the north are:

-- Gofio – Originally invented by the aboriginal of Tenerife, los Guanches, gofio is one of Tenerife’s oldest recipes.
+- Gofio – Originally invented by the aboriginal of Tenerife, Los Guanches, gofio is one of Tenerife’s oldest recipes.
 It can be compared to flour made of different grains.
 You can add it to your broth, your soup, sauce, eat it with honey and almonds or with milk for breakfast.
 Gofio is omnipresent on Tenerife’s tables!
-On top it is very healthy and provides a lot of energy.
+On top, it is very healthy and provides a lot of energy.

 - Ropa Vieja – This dish requires a lot of preparation time but is extremely popular.
-It consists of chicken, chickpeas, potatoes, some wine and many different spices.
+It consists of chicken, chickpeas, potatoes, some wine, and many different spices.

-- Potaje – This soup is usually served as an appetizer and consists of chickpeas, several vegetables and potatoes.
+- Potaje – This soup is usually served as an appetizer and consists of chickpeas, several vegetables, and potatoes.
 It is a very healthy meal option.

 - Carne de Cabra – Goat Meat can be found in several restaurants and is a typical dish from north Tenerife.
-Meat is cooked during several hours until the meat is soft as butter.
+Meat is cooked for several hours until the meat is soft as butter.

 - Puchero Canario – Slowly cooked vegetables and meat.
-It includes the best of what Tenerife’s gardens and stalls have to offer: sweet potato, Canarian zucchini, pork meat, chicken, chorizo, cabbage, green beans, chickpeas, potatoes, carrots, corn and gofio, of course.
+It includes the best of what Tenerife’s gardens and stalls have to offer: sweet potato, Canarian zucchini, pork meat, chicken, chorizo, cabbage, green beans, chickpeas, potatoes, carrots, corn, and gofio, of course.

-Nowadays you can hardly get an more authentic experience than eating in a guachinche: unique local wine, rich stews, loads of meat and delicious desserts.
+Nowadays you can hardly get a more authentic experience than eating in a guachinche: unique local wine, rich stews, loads of meat, and delicious desserts.

-Guachinches are located in the wine regions of Tenerife such as Tacoronte, El Sauzal, Tegueste, La Matanza de Acentejo, Santa Úrsula, La Orotava and Los Realejos.
+Guachinches are located in the wine regions of Tenerife such as Tacoronte, El Sauzal, Tegueste, La Matanza de Acentejo, Santa Úrsula, La Orotava and Los Realejos. – Check this guachinche tour

 If want to try several guachinches and don’t want to get lost on the way, download the guachinche app “Guachapp”

 7. Discover Tenerife’s Wine Culture

 Did you know that Tenerife has an exciting wine culture?